 Guide learners through Activity 4.14 and 4.15 to help them understand the difference between a crater and a caldera.
 Let learners find out about the formation of craters and calderas and give examples.
 Take learners through the types of volcanoes.
 Let them do Activity 4.16.

 Using Activity 4.17 let learners discuss the effects of vulcanicity.

-Let learners identify the volcanic
+Let learners identify the volcanic features in the world.

+- Atlases

-- Atlases - Chalkboard
+- Chalkboard

+- Charts